 - animal sources include small amounts of wild Alaskan salmon, Icelandic cod, sardines, anchovies, herring, rainbow trout, calamari, and organic turkey

 - ‘superfoods’ are great additions to smoothies or other foods, including Hawaiian spirulina, chlorella, barley grass juice powder, bee pollen, and maca powder

 I mentioned some issues with excess protein on page two, under ‘High Protein’ diets, and it bears repeating.
 Excessive protein intake (I consider 90g or more excessive) has a slow, chronic, insidious congesting effect on the kidneys, which are absolutely critical to the health and function of our all-important LYMPHATIC SYSTEM, the great sewer system responsible for removal of cellular waste.
 Healthy kidneys contribute to healthy lymphatic drainage, thus reducing disease potential.
 The kidneys are under appreciated in standard medicine.
 Standard blood kidney tests like BUN, eGFR, creatinine, and protein typically won’t reveal this problem as these are later-stage abnormalities.
+Our liver also becomes burdened by excess protein (and the accompanying fat).
+The liver is also a major player with lymphatic health.
 Bottom line: don’t pig out on protein if you want to live a longer, healthier life.

 Putting it All Together – A Sample Day of a Whole-Foods, Plant-Based Diet